Lykins, Kansas City: 21st-century revitalization

+Handprint Plaza is surrounded by tile lettering and individual handprint tiles of hundreds of Lykins children, plus donors, volunteers, and political leaders who supported this phase of revitalization.

 In the 21st century, Lykins became a model for community-driven redevelopment, spearheaded by the Lykins Neighborhood Association (LNA).
 A continuous history of community activism has been provided by several incarnations of LNA since the first recorded group in 1979.
 The first legal incorporation, Lykins Neighborhood, Inc., was established on August 26, 1985, which survived for over two decades under the same leadership, and was administratively dissolved in 2008.
 From 2008 to 2013, an unincorporated group of residents continued the work through aggressive blight rehabilitation and police interaction.
 A new non-profit corporation, the Lykins Neighborhood Association, was formed on June 1, 2013.
 LNA identified "a very strong correlation" between increasing quality housing and decreasing violent crime, which was an especially visible cycle at Lykins Square Park, the neighborhood's historic centerpiece.

 To manage development and blight, the new LNA initiated partnerships in 2018 with community-focused design groups, the Hoxie Collective and Eco Abet.
 This collaboration produced the foundational Lykins Neighborhood Strategic Development Plan, centering on Lykins Square Park with performance guidelines for new construction.
 In 2019, Eco Abet organized a design charrette with over 40 professionals to create a new master plan for Lykins Square, including soccer fields, expanded play areas, an exercise trail, a shelter, restrooms, a performance plaza, and a new pocket park across the street.
 LNA received $600,000 for overseeing park renovation through LNA's staff, voting resident members, and Plaid Design as landscape architect.
 This includes $300,000 from KC Parks & Recreation as managing owner, $260,000 from the Sunderland Foundation, $10,000 from the Kansas City Museum, and various private donors.
 In 2024, the park's centerpiece plaza was constructed as a large art piece of nearly 600 ceramic tiles with real handprints from Whittier Elementary students, government employees, and other civic boosters, to give local children a "sense of ownership" in a park that until recently had always been a center for crime.